 There are essentially two counter-arguments to the local-god interpretation.
-The first and weakest stresses the large quantity and quality of archaeological pieces so as to conclude that Endovélico was the most important deity among the ancient Lusitanians.
+The first and weakest stresses the large quantity and quality of archaeological pieces, arguing that Endovélico must have been the most important deity in ancient Lusitania.
 But that is no more than a provincial astonishment at the size of things, which can be debunked quite easily and in various ways.

 Finally, there’s a third piece of evidence: the lack of epithets.
-Unlike Bandua, for which there known titles that link Him to fortifications or communities – the god’s local aspect – the same cannot be said of Endovélico, who at best is called sanctus.
-This is not an infallible sign of a local nature, since Ilurbeda too is without known epithets and despite the supra-regional distribution of Her cult.
-But it’s certainly significant in the case of a god whose simultaneously without topic titles and whose traces of worship are concentrated in a single place.
-Perhaps because He was already a local god and therefore had no need of an epithet that would thus be redundant.
-And here the case of Ataécina is highly significant, for She’s often referred to as Turibrigensi or of Turibriga, indicating She was tied to a community or place.
-But whereas Her cult seems to have been moveable or at least the goddess was seen as having the ability to act outside a given location, taking with Her an epithet that identified Her roots, that doesn’t seem to have been Endovélico’s case, since He appears to have been worshipped in a single spot, as if theonym, origin and cult site were one and the same thing.
+Unlike Bandua, for which there known titles that link him to fortifications or communities – the god’s local aspect – the same cannot be said of Endovélico, who at best is called sanctus.
+Mind you, this is not an infallible sign of a local nature, since Ilurbeda too is without known epithets and despite the supra-regional distribution of her cult.
+But it’s certainly significant in the case of a god whose simultaneously without territorial titles and whose traces of worship are concentrated in a single place.
+Perhaps because he already was a local god and therefore had no need of an epithet that would thus be redundant.
+And here the case of Ataécina is highly significant, for she’s often referred to as Turibrigensi or of Turibriga, indicating she was tied to a community or place.
+But whereas her cult seems to have been moveable or at least the goddess was seen as having the ability to act outside a given location, taking with her an epithet that identified her roots, that doesn’t seem to have been Endovélico’s case, since he appears to have been worshipped in a single spot, as if theonym, origin and cult site were one and the same thing.

 4. Ideas for a modern cult

-Based on the aforementioned work hypothesis, the choice of festive dates for Endovélico can have two criteria: the place, specifically the anniversary of important days in the history of the Alandroal municipality or the parish of Terena; and the personal reason, i.e. things like the fulfillment of a vow or the day you arrived on the sacred hill at the end of a pilgrimage.
+Based on the work hypothesis above, the choice of festive dates for Endovélico can have two criteria: the place, specifically the anniversary of important days in the history of the Alandroal municipality or the parish of Terena; and the personal reason, i.e. things like the fulfillment of a vow or the day you arrived on the sacred hill at the end of a pilgrimage.

 As for the exact form of the cult – if infernal or just chthonic, with more or less taboos – that’s something that depends on the worshipper’s choice of tradition.
 And regarding symbols, there’s those inherited from the past, which may be used individually or combined in different ways.